aetherinox/docker-base-alpine/README.md

 ### Accessing Container Shell

-The TVApp2 docker image is built on Alpine Linux, but also includes the `📦 bash` package.
+Any project docker image built using this base image contains Alpine Linux, but also includes the `📦 bash` package.
 Use one of the following to access the shell for this container:

 <br />